joembedded/JoEm-Dashboard/README.md

 # Dashboard-Fragment #
 **Fragment**

-Fragment for a Desktop/Mobile Dashboard
+Fragment for a Desktop/Mobile Dashboard (as PWA)

 Features:
 - Responsive